-To sign documents in a DocuWare workflow, DocuWare offers the possibility to embed the signature provider ValidatedID, more trust service providers will follow shortly.
+To sign documents in a DocuWare workflow, DocuWare offers the possibility of integration with any Secure Signature providor.

-The signature procedures with VIDsigner offer the following options:
+The signature procedures with our solutions offer the following options:

 - Biometric.
 A customer signs on a tablet.
 Biometric data such as writing pressure and speed are recorded and embedded with the signature in the document (list of supported devices).